CEA-LIST/CinguParam/generateParam/README.md

 ## defaultPolitic

 Goal: This script defines politics adopted in different implementations.
-Each of them adopt different strategies, priorities, default behaviors.
-For instance, the parameter can be chosen to be compliant with Regev security-reduction or not, the distribution of the noise can be binary or ternary.
+A politic defines the following choices:

+* the compliance with Regev security-reduction proof
+* the distribution of the private key
+* the relinearization method

 Currently, we take into account two politics:  "Cingulata_BFV" "SEAL_BFV".
 It is not question to discuss here, advantages/drawbacks of each choice but to ease comparison between different choices.